 Imagine that you run an ecommerce website and are testing a new algorithm that selects products to feature on the homepage.
 Your main goal is to sell as many products as possible, so you decide to measure the number of purchases (a macro-conversion).
 If you sell more items with the new algorithm than the old one, it is a winner.

-Tracking micro-conversions is an effective strategy in this case.
-They usually occur more often than macro-conversions because they are closer to the tested change.
-So, you are more likely to detect a change in a reasonable period of time.
+Tracking micro-conversions would be an effective strategy.
+They can occur more often than macro-conversions because they are closer to the tested change, making it easier to detect a change in a shorter period of time.

 Example: Ecommerce metrics

-Imagine you run an experiment on the product page highlighting a certain discount.
-You hope to make a purchase more attractive to visitors and increase revenue.
+Imagine you run an experiment on the product page highlighting a certain discount to increase purchases and revenue.

 But how do you measure overall impact?
-Let us assume these baseline conversion rates for each step in the funnel:
+Assume these baseline conversion rates for each step in the funnel: